 It’s a place where parents can get a break from child care and where empty nesters can reconnect with the younger generation and stay young-at-heart.

 It’s an opportunity to live a lower cost life.
-We share the day-to-day expenses – from hot water to power to Internet.
+We share the day-to-day expenses – from hot water to Internet.
 That means lower bills per household.

 And, we all share the chores of keeping our properties beautiful, freeing up lots of time to have more fun.